active-group/active-data-http/README.md

   written to some kind of databases, or if producer and consumer can have different versions of the code.

-In those situations, you can define explicit translations for the realms that are defined in your code and thus are subject to potential change over time.
+In those situations, you should define explicit translations for the realms that are defined in your code and thus are subject to potential change over time.
 You can use